We're not asking you to help us to make our MMO, we're asking you to help us enable you to make yours! Read more

 One year player subscription ($60 value) , access to the backer's store, and screen credit in a thank you list.Estimated delivery:

-NEW OPTION 6 month Wizard subscription plus MyWorld wizard t-shirt, access to the backer's store, and screen credit in a thank you list.Estimated delivery:
+6 month Wizard subscription plus MyWorld wizard t-shirt, access to the backer's store, and screen credit in a thank you list.Estimated delivery:

 One year wizard subscription ($120 value),access to the backer's store, MyWorld wizard t-shirt and screen credit in a thank you listEstimated delivery: